staltz/git-done/README.md

 git-done
 ========

+### The simplest TODO-based task tracker integrated into git.
-### Git done is a tool to manage commit messages with a TODO file.

-It converts done-marked tasks in your TODO file into commit messages.
+**Git done is a tool to manage commit messages with a TODO file.** It converts done-marked tasks in your TODO file into commit messages.
-Essentially it's a lightweight task tracker integrated into git.
 You plan your future commit messages using the TODO file.
 This way, each task is supposed to be a small piece of contribution you should work on.

 Installation
 ============